 This new screen organizes your apps based on category and prioritizes them on how frequently you use them.

 iOS 14 has a slew of new updates to the Messages app.
 For example, you can now pin frequent conversations.
 Also, you’ll be able to @mention a specific person in a group chat and reply in-line to particular messages.

 Multitasking by watching videos with the picture in picture feature was already possible on iPhone, but iOS 14 expands on this.
 You’ll now be able to do this with your FaceTime calls as well.

 Features like receiving a phone call or using Siri used to take over the entire screen, interrupting whatever you were doing on your phone at the time. iOS 14 shrinks those features down, so you can continue to use your phone while those features are enabled.

 You probably have some questions about whether it’s safe to update to the iOS 14 beta or whether or not your iPhone will support it.
 Here are a couple of frequently asked questions about the new iOS.

-Yes, the iOS 14 beta is reasonably stable.
-That being said, you should always keep in mind that it is still a beta version of a new piece of software, which means you may encounter the occasional bug here or there.
-Depending on what apps you’re using, the developer may not have a supported version of their app available for the latest iOS version.
+Reviewers and users agree that the iOS 14 is reasonably stable.
+That being said, you can always play safe and wait a few weeks until all the bugs are detected and fixed.
+Also, depending on what apps you’re using, the developer may not have a supported version of their app available for the latest iOS version.

-In terms of iOS 14 support, Apple is including all the same models that supported iOS 13.
+In terms of iOS 14 support, Apple is including all the same models that supported iOS 13 and adding the new iPhone 12 lineup.
 So, if you’re already running iOS 13, you’ll be able to upgrade your phone.
-However, if you’re unsure, here is a comprehensive list of models that will run iOS 14:
+However, if you’re unsure, here is a comprehensive list of models that run iOS 14:

 - iPhone 6s and iPhone 6s Plus